allender14/ECE49022Group6/README.md

 # The script install the required dependencies and download the TFLite models.
 sh setup.sh
 ```

+We initially had issues getting the model running because the neweer versions of
+[]() were no compatible.
+We had to downgrade the version to __ in order to get the
+object detection model to work.

 In this project, all you need from the TensorFlow Lite API is the `Interpreter`
 class.
 So instead of installing the large `tensorflow` package, we're using the